 Decide which tracks should be used as Q-Reference tracks that will be used to determine quantization for the group.
 Typically, a snare and kick drum track are used as reference tracks.
 If you used multiple microphones on either drum, choose one track for each.

-- Open one of the tracks you want to use as a reference in the Sample Edit window and choose Audio File > Detect Transients.
+- Open one of the tracks you want to use as a reference in the Audio File Editor window and choose Audio File > Detect Transients.

-- After Logic analyzes the file, check the transients in the Sample Edit window to make sure they are positioned correctly.
-Use the "+" (plus sign) and "-" (minus sign) buttons to add or subtract transients, move incorrectly placed transients, or manually add or remove transients with the pencil or eraser tools.
+- After Logic analyzes the file, check the transients in the Audio File Editor to make sure they are positioned correctly.
+Use the plus and minus buttons to add or subtract transients, move incorrectly placed transients, or manually add or remove transients with the pencil or eraser tools.